 What is Diabetes?

 People with diabetes experience high sugar or glucose levels in their blood.
 This high sugar level can damage the body's organs and lead to other problems such as nerve damage, heart attacks, loss of vision, kidney damage and more.
 It is important to seek medical care for the management of this disease to avoid these problems.

 Signs and Symptoms

-Your doctor can diagnose you with diabetes even if you don't have any symptoms through a simple blood test.
+Your doctor can diagnose you even if you don't have any symptoms through a simple blood test.
 Common symptoms of include:

 - Feeling very thirsty